bioinfo-pf-curie/mpiBWA/README.md

 ------------

 You need a C compiler as required for classic BWA program.

+You need to install a version of MPI.

-You need a mpi compiler too. to check your mpi installation tell in a command window whereis mpirun normally it is installed in /usr/bin/mpirun.
+You need a mpi compiler too. to check your mpi installation tell in a command window whereis mpirun, normally it is installed in /usr/bin/mpirun.
 This program runs on supercomputer architecture and supports also NFS file system.
 A classic 1Gb or 10Gb network is sufficient.